norwytch/pitwaller/README.md

 from pitwaller.embeddings import SentenceTransformerEmbedder

 # Fit the OOD reference on the same data the classifier was trained on.
-# (Swap in any Embedder — EffNetB4Embedder for images, an MLP's features for tabular.)
+# (Swap in any Embedder: EffNetB4Embedder for images, an MLP's features for tabular.)
 pipe = ConfidencePipeline(SentenceTransformerEmbedder(), k=10, contamination=0.05)
 pipe.fit(train_docs)